 Minimal administrative oversight is required for automated archiving, backup, and purging operations based on established policies.
 You must, however, ensure that your automations are kept up to date with your retention policies as they evolve with your data and legal requirements.

 Failure to comply with regulations and laws governing data records management in your industry, state, or country could leave your organization open to criminal and/or financial sanctions.

-The HIPAA Privacy Rule set by the US government provides guidelines to covered entities (healthcare providers, healthcare clearinghouses, and associated businesses), specifying that they are required to retain HIPAA-related data for a minimum period of six years from the date the data was created.
-Generally, the management of individual medical records is governed by state laws all over the US.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a set of standards designed to protect sensitive patient information from being disclosed without their consent.
+The HIPAA Privacy Rule set by the US government provides guidelines to healthcare providers, specifying that they are required to retain HIPAA-related data for a minimum period of six years from the date the data was created.

-The Payment Card Industry Data Security Standard (PCI DSS) is a set of operational and technical requirements administered globally for organizations that handle credit cards.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of operational and technical requirements administered globally for organizations that handle credit card information.
 The goal is to protect cardholder data in storage and across public networks against attacks.

 Organizations are required to restrict access to cardholder data (CHD) and sensitive authentication data (SAD), and such data may not be stored by merchant or payment processors.
 In situations where storing CHD and SAD is inevitable, PCI requires that encryption, truncation, masking, or hashing be used for safekeeping.